-38 avenue Kleber 75116 Paris CACEIS Bank 1-3, place Valhubert 75013 Paris said marketers with regard to CACEIS Bank.
-Accordingly, these marketing agents may apply their own deadline, prior to the deadline mentioned above, in order to take the transmission time of orders to CACEIS Bank into account.
+38, avenue Kléber 75116 Paris 1-3, place Valhubert 75013 Paris

+Unitholders should be aware that orders transmitted to marketers other than the institutions mentioned above must take account of the fact that the order centralisation deadline applies to said marketers with regard to CACEIS Bank.
+Accordingly, these marketing agents may apply their own deadline, prior to the deadline mentioned above, in order to account for the time necessary to transmit orders to CACEIS Bank.